GGL Resources (CVE:GGL) Stock Price Up 33.3% – Here’s What Happened

-Shares of GGL Resources Corp.
-(CVE:GGL – Get Free Report) traded up 33.3% on Saturday .
-The company traded as high as C$0.06 and last traded at C$0.06.
-149,000 shares were traded during mid-day trading, an increase of 76% from the average session volume of 84,500 shares.
+GGL Resources Corp.
+(CVE:GGL – Get Free Report)’s stock price shot up 33.3% during mid-day trading on Friday .
+The stock traded as high as C$0.06 and last traded at C$0.06.
+149,000 shares changed hands during mid-day trading, an increase of 76% from the average session volume of 84,500 shares.
 The stock had previously closed at C$0.05.

 About GGL Resources